denisinla/docker-rails/README.md

-### Docker/Composer Rails 4
+### Docker/Compose Rails 4
 ---

-_Fast Rails4 setup for development using Docker and Composer_
+_Fast Rails4 setup for development using Docker and Compose_

 Build your app: